-Spruce Grove Campground Trail is a 6.6 mile moderately trafficked out and back trail located near Sierra Madre, CA that features a waterfall and is rated as moderate.
+Spruce Grove Campground Trail is a 6.6 mile heavily trafficked out and back trail located near Sierra Madre, CA that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Previous comments about restrooms and parking are accurate!
 On a Labor Day weekend Saturday we had to park nearly a mile downhill from Chantry Flats.
 And beware, you need a parking permit anywhere on that highway. $100 fine.
 Otherwise a beautiful hike in a shady canyon.
 That half mile you walk down from Chantry is a killer on the way back out.

 Definitely a great hiking ground, but parking is extremely horrible.
 Sceneries are great and I love the waterfall.

 Great trail!
 Well kept.